 Anorexia nervosa is an eating disorder.
-A person with anorexia nervosa deliberately loses weight and often finds that food dominates their life.
+A person with anorexia nervosa feels compelled to control and lose weight and often finds that food dominates their life.

 The weight loss may become severe and life-threatening.
 Treatment includes advice about eating, monitoring weight change, family therapy and talking treatments such as cognitive behavioural therapy (CBT).

 Anorexia nervosa (often just called anorexia) is an eating disorder.
 It is ten times as common in women as in men.
 It most often starts during teenage years.
 About 9 in 1,000 women develop features of anorexia at some point in their lives.

 People with anorexia often find that they do not allow themselves to feel full after eating.
 This means that they restrict the amount they eat and drink.
 People with anorexia are underweight.
 Sometimes, the weight becomes so low that it is dangerous to health.

 Is anorexia dangerous?
 Can men have anorexia?
 Can anorexia give you diarrhoea?
 How do you help someone with an eating disorder?
 All your questions answered.

 This is the main symptom.
 People with anorexia lose weight by avoiding potentially fattening foods or sometimes any foods.
 If you have anorexia, you limit the amount you eat and drink, in order to control how your body looks.
 You may often pretend to other people that you are eating far more than you actually are.
 You may be using other ways of staying thin such as exercising too much.
 You may also have made yourself be sick (vomit), take laxatives, or even take appetite suppressant medicines or 'water' tablets (diuretics).